 Three-dimensional imaging and display may even make it possible for future numismatists to examine museum coins “virtually” — up close from all angles, including the all-important edges.

-The American Numismatic Society recently announced a grant from the National Endowment for the Humanities to expand its Online Coins of the Roman Empire, “a revolutionary new tool designed to help in the identification, cataloguing, and research of the rich and varied coinage of the Roman Empire.”
+The American Numismatic Society recently announced a grant from the National Endowment for the Humanities to expand its Online Coins of the Roman Empire (OCRE), “a revolutionary new tool designed to help in the identification, cataloguing, and research of the rich and varied coinage of the Roman Empire.”

 A well-known example is the Boston Museum of Fine Arts, which sold off many of its ancient coins some years ago.
 The Hispanic Society of America recently sold the famous Archer.
 M. Huntington collection of Spanish coinage from ancient to modern times (following an acrimonious legal battle with the American Numismatic Society over custody.)
 In a world where many small museums are struggling to pay the bills and keep the doors open, selling off coins that no one ever gets to look at sounds like an attractive option.
 Deaccession of duplicate or redundant coins to build an endowment for the proper conservation and effective display of more significant material seems like a rational approach in an era of financial hardship.